yzziizzy/gpuedit/DEVELOPMENT.md

 == BUGS ==
 * Invalidly high column number when ctrl-k deleting a line with a selection on it
 * Sequence cursor moves don't clear the current selection or change it
-* GUIManager should pop focus stack if focused control is deleted
 * Might not still be valid: Fix undo not restoring text properly after overflow and segfault fixes
 * Should not be able to delete the last line
 * Check all column usage for correct 1/0 basing